scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 5. Upon receiving the packet, the SCION egress router strips off the header of the intra-domain protocol, again validates and updates the SCION header, and forwards the packet to the neighboring SCION router.

 In the destination AS, the SCION ingress router forwards the packet to the packet's destination endpoint indicated by the field `DstHostAddr` of [the Address Header](#address-header).
+When using an UDP/IP underlay, the SCION ingress router extracts the destination port from the TCP/SCION or UDP/SCION payload and uses it as a destination port in the underlay.

 ### Configuration {#configuration}